-- It is the responsibility of each individual to report all work-related injuries and/or work-related illnesses immediately to his/her supervisor (no exceptions). - Project Managers are required to maintain a record of information regarding every reported work-related injury and/or illness on the work-related injury/illness log - Project Managers are responsible for knowing how to report a work-related Injury or Illness and completing a supervisor's incident/injury report. - It is the responsibility of the injured/ill individual to submit all work-related documentation provided by a health care provider to their supervisor or facility manager. - The Project Managers is required to submit a supervisor's incident/injury report for each work-related injury/illness to Project Director and to the regulatory body i.e., Labor Department.
+- work-related accidents - specified injuries to workers - work-related accidents which cause death; - work-related accidents which cause certain serious injuries (reportable injuries); - diagnosed cases of certain industrial diseases; and - certain 'dangerous occurrences' (incidents with the potential to cause harm) Responsibility - It is the responsibility of each individual to report all work-related injuries and/or work-related illnesses immediately to his/her supervisor (no exceptions). - Project Managers are required to maintain a record of information regarding every reported work-related injury and/or illness on the work-related injury/illness log - Project Managers are responsible for knowing how to report a work-related Injury or Illness and completing a supervisor's incident/injury report. - It is the responsibility of the injured/ill individual to submit all work-related documentation provided by a health care provider to their supervisor or facility manager. - The Project Managers is required to submit a supervisor's incident/injury report for each work-related injury/illness to Project Director and to the regulatory body i.e., Labor Department.
 Report should be made on the prescribed forms within 24 hours.
+Procedure